ShubhamBansal1997/assignment/README.md

 $ git clone git@github.com:ShubhamBansal1997/assignment.git
 $ cd assignment
 ```
-(Make sure docker is installed on your system)
+(Make sure docker, composer and php is installed on your system)
 ```
+$ cp .env.sample .env
+$ composer install
 $ ./vendor/bin/sail/ up
 ```
 - API backend server will be running on the `localhost:80`